Wesson cooking oil

-Wesson cooking oil is a brand of vegetable oil manufactured in Memphis, Tennessee, and sold by Richardson International.
+Wesson cooking oil is an American brand of vegetable oil manufactured in Memphis, Tennessee, and sold by Richardson International.
 Historically, Wesson was cottonseed oil, but as of 2009 the products sold under the Wesson brand are oil mixtures that may include canola oil, corn oil, soybean oil or sunflower oil.

 History

 Founding

 Wesson was originally a trademark of the Southern Cotton Oil Company, named after David Wesson (1861–1934), a food chemist at the firm who, in 1899 developed a novel process for deodorizing cottonseed oil, producing the first commercial all-vegetable shortenings from cottonseeds.
 This new product was marketed as Snowdrift.
 The Savannah, Georgia, factory was erected in 1911 and torn down in 2004.
 In the 1920s, the vegetable oil division was spun off as the Wesson Oil & Snowdrift Company.
 In 1960, this firm merged with Hunt's Foods, Inc. to become Hunt-Wesson Foods, which later merged with Beatrice Foods.
 The brand was sold to ConAgra Foods along with many other former Beatrice brands in 1990.